 One thing that will help you greatly in your preparation is having the right documents to game plan and prepare your practices.
 I have put together a group of 12 documents that are fully editable and customizable for you to use to prepare to be dominant on defense.
 These documents helped us to produce 6 shutouts and hold our opponents to under 7 points per game.
 We were plus 24 in turnover margin, and were able to make a deep playoff run for the first time in school history.
 The Big 12 is included and can be found on the play menu page of the weekly practice schedule document.
 The documents are available for download for less than $15 by clicking here: Defensive Game and Practice Planning Packet This packet includes everything from an in-game call sheet to weekly practice plans and scripts.
 It includes an install schedule and scouting report template, and much more.
 Click here to order yours today: Defensive Game and Practice Planning Packet Here are a couple of samples from the packet:

-Every coach who has gotten this resource says it will help them improve on defense.
-They will be better prepared for their opponents and will be able to coach with more confidence.
+Every coach who has gotten this resource says it helped them improve on defense.
+They were better prepared for their opponents and were able to coach with more confidence.
 These documents are already formatted, and are ready for you to simply plug in your information!
 Everything you need is in this packet!

 In addition to this defensive preparation packet, I have a Game and Practice Planning Resource packet for Offensive Coordinators.
 It can be found here: Offensive Game and Practice Planning Documents.
 It is what I used to prepare as an offensive coordinator when we averaged over 45 points a game and 450 yards.